The Strangest Brew: A List of Horror Musicals

 • Ghastly Love of Johnny X (2012) Trailer

 • My Fair Zombie (2013) The rain in Spain falls mainly on the….
 BRAINS!!
-More entertaining that you’d expect, and with a very different ending from the musical (and more in line with George Bernard Shaw’s stated intent that Eliza reject Higgins).
+Far more entertaining that you’d expect, and with a very different ending from the musical.
+(This ending is more in line with George Bernard Shaw’s stated intent that Eliza reject Higgins).
 Sacha Gabriel (Eliza Doolittle) and Jennifer Vallance (Mrs. Pearce) have standout performances.
 IMDB page

 • Stage Fright (2014)